NVIDIA/nvidia-terraform-modules/gke/README.md

 ** Note on IAM Permissions:** you need either `Admin` permissions or `Compute Instance Admin (v1)`, `Kubernetes Engine Admin` and `Compute Network Admin (v1)` to run this module.

-6. If this configuration looks approproate run the below command
+6. If this configuration looks approproate run this command:

     ```
     terraform apply tfplan